 He has published widely on the history of 19th century British science and mathematics, on confirmation theory and rationality, on the theology of the talmudic literature, and the philosophy of talmudic legal reasoning.
-His current work explores the limits of normative self-criticism, the Talmud's dispute of religiosity, the possibilities of articulating a pluralist political philosophy from within the assumptions of halakhic Judaism, and the historiography of scientific framework transitions, and the theo-political roots of Israel's reaction against political Zionism.
+His recent work explores the limits of normative self-criticism, the Talmud's dispute of religiosity, the possibilities of articulating a pluralist political philosophy from within the assumptions of halakhic Judaism, the history and philosophy of scientific framework transitions, and the theo-political roots of Israel's reaction against political Zionism.

 A volume dedicated to his work, entitled Menachem Fisch: The Rationality of Religious Dispute, was as Vol. 18 of the Library of Contemporary Jewish Philosophers, (eds.
 H. Samuelson-Tiroshi and A. W. Hughes), (Brill, 2016).

-He was awarded the Humboldt Research Prize in October 2016.
+He is recepient of the Humboldt Research Prize (2016).

-And an Honorary Doctorate by the Goethe University, Frankfurt in 2017
+And was awarded an Honorary Doctorate by the Goethe University, Frankfurt in 2017